distributed-group/3nim-client/README.md

 Download the [game server](https://github.com/distributed-group/3nim-server).

-Navigate to the folder where server.py is located, and install the dependencies by ```pip freeze < requirements.txt```.
+Navigate to the folder where server.py is located, and install the dependencies by ```pip install -r requirements.txt```.

 Start the game server by typing ```python3 server.py```